OpenBioML/rl-oed/WANDB_LOGIN.md

 ## 1. Get your w and b api key
-The weights and bias api key can be found by logging into the rl-oed team here: https://stability.wandb.io/rl-oed.
+The weights and bias api key can be found by logging into the rl-oed team here: https://stability.wandb.io/.
-Make sure you get the api key associated with the rl-oed team and not your personal one, otherwise experiments will be logged in the wrong place.
 You will need access to the stability cluster first, message NeythenT on discord to get help with this

 ## 2. Set the WANDB_API_KEY login variable